-Remain at a safe distance and wait until ARFFS have arrived on seen.
-Make yourself known to the Senior Fire Office in the white helmet and provide any information you have.
+Remain at a safe distance and wait until ARFFS have arrived on scene.
+Make yourself known to the ARFFS Officer in Command and provide any information you have relating to the incident.

-ARFFS shall carry out the following actions in order to deal with the incident:
+ARFFS shall carry out the following actions to deal with the incident: